abiramcodes/MD-PDF/README.md

 - **Live Markdown Preview**: See your rendered HTML as you type.
 - **PDF Generation**: Convert your markdown into a previewable PDF in a new tab.
 - **Syntax Highlighting**: Code blocks are styled using Prism.js, matching the frontend preview in the final PDF.
-- **Dockerized**: The entire application (frontend and backend) can be run easily with a single command using Docker Compose.

 ## Tech Stack

 - **Frontend**: Angular, Angular Material
 - **Backend**: NestJS, Puppeteer, marked.js, Prism.js
-- **Containerization**: Docker, Docker Compose

 ## Project Structure